Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Getting the session ID

-In the JavaScript SDK, you can use the helper method _sessionId to get the value of the current sessionId:
+In the JavaScript SDK, you can use the helper method `getSessionId` to get the value of the current `sessionId`:

 ```js
 const sessionId = amplitude.getInstance().getSessionId();